nus-cs2103-AY2223S2/tp/docs/team/venuslimm.md

   * Justification:
     * With this feature, the user is able to handle their list of events efficiently in a logical, neater, and consistent order, by sorting the events by either their names or date times.
   * Highlights:
-    * Users are given the flexibility to sort the events based on the events' names (in ascending/descending order), or events' start date times (in ascending order), or events' end date times (in ascending order).
+    * The user is given the flexibility to sort the events based on the events' names (in ascending/descending order), or events' start date times (in ascending order), or events' end date times (in ascending order).
+    * If the user forgets what command to enter to sort the events by a certain type, the user can enter `sortevent` to list all the possible valid inputs.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=venuslimm&breakdown=true)